Grane oil field: Development history

 Norsk Hydro and partners started development of the field in 1991.
 The Grane field started producing in September 2003.
 31 production wells were put into operation.

 The facility was designed by Aker Solutions Engineering in 2000–2003.

 Production

-In Grane oil field, Norsk Hydro used the technology applied its Troll and Oseberg fields to maximize production in Grane.
+At Grane oil field, Norsk Hydro used the technology applied at its Troll and Oseberg fields to maximize production in Grane.
 An estimated 700 Moilbbl is expected to be produced by the field with 214 koilbbl/d.
 With the first horizontal well drilled, Hydro already reached a peak production by 10 March 2006 setting a record at 243 koilbbl/d which exceeded the initially established field plan by about 30 koilbbl.
 From then on, the field supplied the market an average 220 koilbbl/d.

 The company expects 55% recovery from the field.
 This makes Grane third of the size of Oseberg and twice the size of Brage.
 There is no gas cap in Grane field.

+The production profile of the Grane field (in million Sm3 oil equivalent) is as follows.